ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 current directory.
 ```

 That last statement means that if you view your current directory, a new subdirectory `webapplication` is now visible.
 This directory holds a scaffold of your new Node.js application.
-However, while the recipe might be present, the ingredients themselves are still wrapped up in a Docker image and have to be combined.
+However, while the recipe might be present, the ingredients themselves are still wrapped up in a Docker image and must be combined.
 Docker is running on your local machine as a consequence of installation,
 but if you need to restart it do so.
-If you build your new web application without Docker running it will fail, but that's not the only possible error.
+If you build your new web application without Docker running it fails, but that's not the only possible error.
 If you run into trouble, check the resulting error messages, which might have the
 appropriate link to view result logs in your online portal for your {{site.data.keyword.cloud_notm}} Platform account.

 ```bash